jggrandi/LiverSegments/README.md

 ## Limitations and known bugs:
 - Save Vessels Imgs 2D and Save Segm Imgs 2D are buggy
 - Select volume button '-' is not working as planned

+## OBS
+We used Windows 7 64bit and MS Visual Studio 2010.
+A shader supported graphics card is necessary.
+We used an Nvidia Geforce 9600GT, but many other models should work fine.
+Binaries last tested in a Core i7 and nVidia GTX 1050

 Good luck! :-)